 Visit the Ranger station inside the Museum of NC Minerals at Milepost 331 on the Blue Ridge Parkway.
-Local National Park Service rangers can assist you with hiking maps and the Mitchell Chamber Visitor Center, located at the Museum can also assist you with brochures, maps, public access computers and more.
+Local National Park Service rangers can assist you with hiking maps and the Mitchell Chamber Visitor Center, located at the Museum can also assist you with brochures, maps, and more.

 What Do Others Say About Our Hiking Spots?

 Hike the Appalachian Trail over the rolling Roan Highlands, hiking from Carvers Gap to grassy, wildflower-covered fields and exceptional 360-degree summit views at Round Bald, Jane Bald and Grassy Ridge Bald.
 (Asheville Trails)

 7 of the Best Sunset Summits in WNC/Roan Mountain (Blue Ridge Outdoors Magazine)

 10 Short and Sweet Fall Hikes in NC with a Spectacular End View (Only in Your State)

 If There Are Only 5 Hikes You Do in NC Make Them These (Only in Your State)